Minutes of the Annual General Meeting held at The Parish Hall, Victoria Place, Brightlingsea on: Thursday 17th May 2018 at 7.30 p.m.

 - COUNTY COUNCILLOR GOGGIN:

-The Mayor congratulated County Councillor Goggin on his re-election.
+County Councillor Goggin briefed on the following:-

 The Mayor then asked if any members of the public had any questions for County Councillor Goggin.